-Additionally, most of the rides try to motivate you while you wait with teasers that remind you of the excitement and thrill that awaits you at the end of the line.
+Additionally, most rides try to motivate you while you wait with teasers reminding you of the excitement and thrill that awaits you at the end of the line.

-The best video games are those that give you a specific mission you need to accomplish while also giving you some time to freely explore the virtual environment of the game on your own.
+The best video games are those that give you a specific mission you need to accomplish while also giving you some time to freely explore the game’s virtual environment on your own.

-This incredible mix of free exploration and guided actions within the narrative of the game fosters self-determination and engagement.
+This incredible mix of free exploration and guided actions within the game’s narrative fosters self-determination and engagement.